 The three reported indices show trends in each variable over time.
 For example, farm share grew from 27.89 percent in 2003 to 29.3 percent in 2005.
 The three indices suggest a reason for this change.
 They show growth in both farm value and in the amount of value added to farm commodities as measured by the farm-to-retail price spread.
 The values of both indices exceeded 100 in 2005.
 However, the farm value index grew relatively faster (114.13 versus 108.6).

-ERS calculates the farm share as well as the farm-to-retail cost spread for baskets of fresh fruit and fresh vegetables that are representative of U.S. household purchases for at-home consumption between 1999 and 2003.
-ERS provides estimates for each year since 1997.
+ERS calculates the farm share as well as the farm-to-retail cost spread for baskets of fresh fruit and fresh vegetables that are representative of U.S. households’ purchases for at-home consumption in 2018.
+Estimates are available for each year since 2000.

 Identifying a representative market basket

 To identify the contents of its retail fresh fruit and fresh vegetables baskets, ERS first uses the diary portion of the Consumer Expenditure Survey (CE).
 These U.S. Department of Labor, Bureau of Labor Statistics (BLS)-published data report how much money American households spent on different types of foods.
 The data are available at a highly aggregated level.
 In 2018, households are reported to have spent $283.00 for fresh vegetables and $318.00 for fresh fruit, on average.